samuller/log-rate-limit/README.md

 ```
 Note that (unless overridden) logs were only repeated after the `sleep()` call, and the repeated log also included an extra summary message added afterwards.

-When we override rate-limiting above, you'll see our filter reads dynamic configs from logging's "extra" parameter.
+When we override rate-limiting above, you'll see our filter reads dynamic configs from logging's `extra` parameter.

 > Be very careful not to forget the `extra=` name part of the argument, as then the logging framework will assume you're passing arguments meant for formatting in the logging message and your options will silently be ignored!